chtoucas/Narvalo.NET/docs/Issues.md

 Work in progress
 ----------------

+- Find a better name for "Unsafe".
+- If the test project fails, the build does not.
 - SecurityTransparent attribute and non PCL libraries depending on a PCL library.
 - EditorBrowsableState
 - Format and boxing